Exploit Notes

 sqlmap -u "http://<target-ip>/?search=test"

-We can specify a request file which is generated in Burp Suite.
+We can specify a request file which is downloaded from Burp Suite.

 sqlmap -r request.txt